aselshall/eds/HW/project.md

 ### 1.5 Submission

 Submission dates will be posted on Canvas.
 Please ensure that your work is submitted on time.
-Late submissions will result in 10% reduction of score per day up to 50%.
+Late submissions will result in 10% deduction per day up to 50%.

 All students need to submit the peer-assessment.
 You only get the peer-assessment grade if you submitted peer-assessment.
 - If you are working in a group, use peer-assessment rubric below to evaluate the contribution of each member